jonhavbra87/cross-course-project/README.md

 - Home
 - List of games
 - A games page showing the product details
-_(product details such as the description of the product, price and add to cart button)_
+- Product details page; such as the description of the product, price and add to cart button
 - Checkout page
 - Checkout success
 - About